v6d-io/v6d/modules/graph/README.rst

                              2 "modern_graph/person.csv#header_row=true&label=person&delimiter=|" \
                                "modern_graph/software.csv#header_row=true&label=software&delimiter=|"

-Using a JSON configuration
+Using a JSON Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :code:`vineyard-graph-loader` can accept a config file (in JSON format) as well
+The :code:`vineyard-graph-loader` can also accept a config file (in JSON format) as well
-to tell the vertex files and edge files that would be loaded as well as global flags,
+to specify the vertex files and edge files that would be loaded. as well as global
-e.g.,
+flags, for example,

 .. code:: bash

    $ ./vineyard-graph-loader --config config.json

-The config file could be (using the "modern graph" as an example):
+Here is an example of the `config.json` file for the "modern graph":

 .. code:: json